transloadit/php-sdk/README.md

 Inherited from `CurlRequest`.
 Can be used to set the type of request to be made.

+#### $TransloaditRequest->curlOptions = [];

+Inherited from `CurlRequest`.
+Can be used to tweak cURL behavior using [any cURL option that your PHP/cURL version supports](https://www.php.net/manual/en/function.curl-setopt.php).

+Here is an [example](examples/6-assembly-with-timeout.php) that illustrates using this option to change the timeout of a request (drastically, to `1ms`, just to prove you can make the SDK abort after a time of your choosing).

+The default timeouts and options depend on the cURL version on your system and can be verified by checking `phpinfo()` and the [curl_setopt](https://www.php.net/manual/en/function.curl-setopt.php) documentation.

 #### $TransloaditRequest->endpoint = 'https://api2.transloadit.com';

 The endpoint to send this request to.